wdk-docs/nest-docs/content/graphql/interfaces.md

 }
 ```

+!!! warning

-> warning **Warning** TypeScript interfaces cannot be used to define GraphQL interfaces.
+    TypeScript interfaces cannot be used to define GraphQL interfaces.

 This will result in generating the following part of the GraphQL schema in SDL: